 While these projects have been identified as necessary for accommodation of the passenger growth seen over the past several years, the reality of the current COVID-19 economic downturn will take precedence for determining when the projects will become truly necessary.
 As with all airports across the nation and the world, the Gerald R. Ford International Airport has seen a dramatic reduction in air traffic due to the various recommended and mandated government orders regarding staying at home and non-essential travel while the COVID-19 virus is prevalent.
 We are continuing to work with our airline tenants to ensure that we are making the proper financial decisions for capital projects and to continue operating the Airport safely.
-We are expectant that the passenger growth we have had over the past years will return in the future and are intent on creating the best customer experience for all our future passengers, while maintaining a fiscally responsible outlook on the timing of these capital projects.
+We are seeing an upward trend of passengers over the final months of 2020 and the first quarter of 2021, and are expectant that the passenger growth we have had over the past years will return in the future and are intent on creating the best customer experience for all our future passengers, while maintaining a fiscally responsible outlook on the timing of these capital projects.